 Field personnel will maintain a field logbook to record all pertinent activities associated with cleanup activities.
+Any difficulties encountered in the field will be recorded in the field logbook and reported to the Environmental Management Services of Iowa Project Coordinator.
 Appropriate documentation pertaining to photographs taken by field personnel will also be recorded in the field logbook.
 Information pertaining to air samples (i.e., sampling dates and times, locations, etc.) collected during this event will be recorded on sample field sheets and field logbook.
-Examples of field sheets are included in Appendix F. Sample labels will be affixed to sample containers, identifying sample numbers, dates, and time collected, and requested analyses.
+Examples of field sheets are included in Appendix G. Sample labels will be affixed to sample containers, identifying sample numbers, dates, and time collected, and requested analyses.

 The Environmental Management Services of Iowa Project Coordinator, in conjunction with the EMSL Analytical QA manager, has the primary responsibility for defining site-specific data reporting requirements and relating them to the Fieldwork Coordinator.
-These requirements, the turnaround time for receipt of deliverables specified, and any site-specific requirements for retention of samples and laboratory records, will be clearly defined in requests for analytical services.
+The requested turnaround time for the air samples will be 24 hours.
+EMSL Analytical will keep results in their files for one year after which the results are archived at their headquarters and available indefinitely.
 The EMSL Analytical QA manager is responsible for ensuring that all laboratory data reporting requirement in the SSQAPP are met.
-It is also the responsibility of the Environmental Management Services of Iowa Project Coordinator to provide the field team with the most recent version of the EPA-approved SSQAPP.
+EMSL Analytical will provide a summary document which includes their procedures and results.
+The summary document will be completed in accordance with the Quality Assurance/Quality Control manual included in Appendix E. It is also the responsibility of the Environmental Management Services of Iowa Project Coordinator to provide the field team with the most recent version of the EPA-approved SSQAPP.